superdev-1018/solidity-example/content/articles/my-trip-with-emojis.md

 One: I don't want to impose my views on aesthetics to my users
 Two: Though I compressed each emojis to be less than `4KB` still there is a request sent to a blob storage to retrieve it, which could be eliminated.
 Three: Pixelation - since the emojis are in raster format the inevitable pixelation will occur when you zoom in on them but I don't want to portray this to my readers.
-Fourth: Updates - the version of Apple Emoji I scrapped is `v13.3` but I have to be on constant lookout for any new emojis and update them both in my `YAML` and cloud media while going through the whole process again.
+Fourth: Updates - the version of Apple Emoji I scraped is `v13.3` but I have to be on constant lookout for any new emojis and update them both in my `YAML` and cloud media while going through the whole process again.

 Phew 💨 , for the reasons mentioned above I opted out of using a consistent emoji library and with that I rest my case.